Roger Green (archaeologist)

-Roger Curtis Green ONZM (15 March 1932 – 4 October 2009) was an American-born, New Zealand-based archaeologist, Professor Emeritus at The University of Auckland, and member of the National Academy of Sciences and Royal Society of New Zealand.
+Roger Curtis Green ONZM (15 March 1932 – 4 October 2009) was an American-born, New Zealand–based archaeologist, professor emeritus at The University of Auckland, and member of the National Academy of Sciences and Royal Society of New Zealand.
 He was awarded the Hector and Marsden Medals and was an Officer of the New Zealand Order of Merit for his contributions to the study of Pacific culture history.

 Early life and education

 Roger Green was born in Ridgewood, New Jersey, and expressed an interest in archaeology at an early age.
 At sixteen, his family relocated to Albuquerque, New Mexico, where his interest in North American prehistory flourished.

 Following a field season on Pueblo sites in the region under the tutelage of Frank Hibben, Green attended the University of New Mexico.
 While there, he undertook coursework in geology and linguistics in addition to anthropology, while at the same time being engaged in officers training.
 He was particularly influenced by the work of linguist Edward Sapir during this period, which likely contributed to his subsequent works in Polynesian linguistics.
 During this period, Green continued to work on local field projects, resulting in his first published works.

 His talents were recognised early on by his professors at New Mexico, and before completing his Masters study there, Green was encouraged to enroll in a doctorate program at Harvard.
-While there he studied closely under Gordon Willey and Cora du Bois.
+While there he studied closely under Gordon Willey and Cora Du Bois.
 It was also there that he was first introduced to Pacific prehistory by Douglas Oliver, who helped arrange a Fulbright fellowship that took him to New Zealand and on to conduct research in French Polynesia on the islands of Moorea and Mangareva.
 His PhD dissertation focused on the prehistoric sequence of the Auckland region.

 Academic career

-Following his doctoral work in the Pacific, Green replaced Jack Golson as a senior lecturer of Anthropology at The University of Auckland from 1961 to 1966.
-In 1966, he was promoted to associate professor, and worked for the next three years at the University of Hawaii at Mānoa.
+Following his doctoral work in the Pacific, Green replaced Jack Golson as a senior lecturer of anthropology at University of Auckland from 1961 to 1966.
+In 1966, he was promoted to associate professor, and worked for the next three years at the University of Hawaiʻi at Mānoa.
 From 1970 to 1973, he worked on an extensive research project with Douglas Yen in the Solomon Islands funded by a Captain James Cook Fellowship, after which he returned to Auckland for the remainder of his teaching career.
 He retired from teaching in 1992, at which time he was made professor emeritus.

-In addition to teaching at Auckland and Hawaii, Green periodically held active teaching and research positions at the American Museum of Natural History in New York, the Bernice P. Bishop Museum in Honolulu, and Te Whare Wānanga o Awanuiārangi in Whakatane, New Zealand.
+In addition to teaching at Auckland and Hawaii, Green periodically held active teaching and research positions at the American Museum of Natural History in New York, the Bernice P. Bishop Museum in Honolulu, and Te Whare Wānanga o Awanuiārangi in Whakatāne, New Zealand.
 He also oversaw the funding of numerous research projects through the Green Foundation for Polynesian Research.

 During his teaching career, Green taught a number of students who would later make significant contributions to New Zealand and Pacific archaeology, including Janet Davidson, Les Groube, Andrew Pawley, Lisa Matisoo-Smith.